Nick-Rimmer2016/Linix-Development-Environment/README.md

   ![Copy apps.sh to StackScript](images/stack.gif)
   This script will execute once the linux server is built.
-* Edit the `linode.sh` script and the id for the stackscript.
+* Edit the `linode.sh` script and the id for the stackscript and add your public key in OpenSSH format.

   ![Edit bash script and add the id for the StackScript](images/stackscript.gif)
 * Add the secrets to your repository to be used for root password and the API Token. (root password is a password of your choice)